Self-Tuning Self-Supervised Image Anomaly Detection: Proposed Approach

 \subsection{Unsupervised Validation Loss}

-The unsupervised validation loss $\valLoss$ is one of the core components of \method, which guides the direction of hyperparameter optimization.
-The main goal of $\valLoss$ is to quantify the agreement between the augmentation $\augFunc$ and the anomaly-generating mechanism yielding $\testData$ without labels.
-Our idea is to measure the distance between $\trnData \cup \augData$ and $\testData$ in the embedding space, based on the intuition that the two sets will become similar, the more $\augData$ resembles the true anomalies in $\testData$.
-Fig. \ref{fig:val-loss-example} illustrates the intuition: we aim to find $\augFunc$ that creates $\augEmb$ similar to the set \smash{$\testEmbA$} of true anomalies (in red), while matching $\trnEmb$ with the set \smash{$\testEmbN$} of normal data in $\testData$ (in green).
-By using the embeddings, we can effectively avoid the high dimensionality of raw data and focus on their semantic representation.
+The validation loss $\valLoss$ is the first core block of \method, whose goal is to quantify the agreement between $\augFunc$ and the underlying anomaly-generating mechanism even without any labels.
+Our idea is to measure the set distance between $\trnData \cup \augData$ and $\testData$, based on the intuition that the two sets will become similar if $\augData$ more resembles the unlabeled anomalies in $\testData$.
+Specifically, we use the low-dimensional embeddings instead of the raw data to focus on their semantic representation, avoiding the high dimensionality.